-TRANSCRIPT — Pizza-Making Tools For the Perfect Pies
+TRANSCRIPT — The Best Pizza-Making Tools For Perfect Pies

 Simply point it at the deck of your oven and you can get temperature readings all the way around your oven.
 This will help you know exactly where to put your pizza, and if your oven is at the appropriate temperature.

 When pushing your dough ball out to form the crust, you need to get rid of all of the extra bubbles.
 That’s where your docker comes in.
 The best style of docker to have on hand, in our opinion, is a roller docker with a stainless steel or cast aluminum handle and stainless pins.
 They last forever, they’re really easy to wash and they do the job correctly.

 Once your pizza is in the oven, you may wind up having bubbles and need a bubble popper.
 For deck style ovens, this long-handled pizza dough tool allows you to reach into the oven and pop bubbles without taking the pizza out and losing bake time.

 Pizza screens are mostly used for conveyor ovens and wind ovens — anything except a deck oven because, in that case, you’re typically cooking directly on the stone.

 Notice the difference in color between a new and a seasoned screen.
 The brand new screen is bright, silvery aluminum and will cause your pizzas to stick.
 Unseasoned screens work in a pinch and pizzas can be made on them, but you should season new screens before you use them.
 You want, ideally, to have screens that look like they’ve been well-seasoned, resulting in a copper color.